wanjikubrians-khim/Abc-Calculator/README.md

-# Payroll Calculator with Google Sheets Integration
+# ABC Company Payroll Calculator

+**Created by: Brian Wanjiku**
+**Assignment: Technical Task - Google Sheets Integration**

 A web-based payroll calculator that uses Google Sheets as the calculation engine and data storage backend.
-This application demonstrates real-time bidirectional synchronization between a web interface and Google Sheets.
+This application demonstrates real-time bidirectional synchronization between a web interface and Google Sheets, fulfilling all technical requirements specified in the assignment.

 ## Features